TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Performance Evaluation

-\textbf{\toolName.} \toolName generated and executed 292 tasks. \add{Out of the 78 \func errors, it correctly identified 48 (61.5\%), with a precision of 66.2\%}. \toolName correctly marked 212 (72.6\%) of all tasks \edit{executed successfully without any errors being detected}{as passing with no accessibility issues}.
-Table~\ref{tab:outcome_breakdown} details the causes for \toolName's false positives and false negatives. \edit{We also found system issues with \toolName, in line with our previous evaluation.}{\toolName generated 23 false positive detections ($FPR=9.8\%$).} \edit{Seven tasks failed}{Of these, seven were} due to agent execution issues.
+\textbf{\toolName.} \toolName generated and executed 292 tasks.
+Out of the 78 \func errors, it correctly identified 48 (61.5\%), with a precision of 66.2\%. \toolName correctly marked 212 (72.6\%) of all tasks as passing with no accessibility issues.
+Table~\ref{tab:outcome_breakdown} details the causes for \toolName's false positives and false negatives. \toolName generated 23 false positive detections ($FPR=9.8\%$).
+Of these, seven were due to agent execution issues.
 One common problem was navigating the interface inaccurately due to LLM misunderstanding.
 Task generation failures accounted for another 16 instances.
 The majority (12) stemmed from errors in visual UI understanding, including OCR errors in two cases.
-Another four were caused by incorrect contextual understandings of non-clickable elements such as advertisements within apps.
+Another four \add{problems} were caused by incorrect contextual understandings of non-clickable elements, such as advertisements within apps.
 We illustrate some of these examples in Figure~\ref{fig:ta_fail}.

-\add{\toolName missed 30 \func errors in the dataset.
-These were caused by the Task Generator failing to generate a relevant task (21 cases), the Accessibility Analyzer not detecting an error (6 cases, including the 2 redundant controls), and the agent using an alternative, accessible interaction sequence which bypassed the error (3 cases). }
+\toolName missed 30 \func errors in the dataset.
+These \add{omissions} were caused by the Task Generator failing to generate a relevant task (21 cases), the Accessibility Analyzer not detecting an error (6 cases, including the 2 redundant controls), and the agent using an alternative, accessible interaction sequence which bypassed the error (3 cases).

+\add{ When comparing the results, Groundhog achieves higher recall than \toolName within Locatability, but it does so by reporting substantially more false positives, resulting in low precision.
+In contrast, \toolName reports fewer total errors, but with much higher precision, and it additionally detects categories that Groundhog cannot represent. }